 We’ve covered some of Elucidat’s pros and cons, and we’ve given our honest review of Articulate before, too.
 In this case, the best comparison is between Elucidat and Articulate Rise—both are user-paced and mobile-first (unlike Storyline’s voiceover-driven, gated format).
 Let’s take a look at Elucidat vs. Articulate and how the two tools compare in a few key categories.

-This one’s easy: Articulate 360, which includes Rise and Storyline, is much less expensive than Elucidat.
-The Articulate 360 suite has an inclusive subscription model, giving users access to the programs, review app, content library, and training for $1,299 annually per user.
-Elucidat has four tiered pricing options based on your number of users and learners, with the lowest learner count set at 2,000.
-Although pricing isn’t public, the consensus throughout Elucidat reviews is that the platform is a significant investment—depending on the tier you and your team fit into, you can expect to pay at least 10 times more for Elucidat than Articulate.
+This one’s pretty straightforward: Articulate 360, which includes Rise and Storyline, is less expensive than Elucidat.
+The Articulate 360 suite has an inclusive subscription model, giving users access to the authoring tools, review app, content library, and training for $1,399 annually per user.
+Elucidat has four tiered pricing options based on your number of users, with the lowest Basic plan allowing up to five users—the larger the team size, the more competitive the pricing.
+Although pricing isn’t public, the consensus throughout Elucidat reviews is that the platform is a significant investment—depending on the tier you and your team fit into, you can expect to pay more for Elucidat than Articulate.

 Elucidat has a higher learning curve than Rise.
 Rise is designed so that virtually anyone can use it with little to no introduction to the software and still create a quality learning experience.
 When learning Elucidat, you’d want to have, at minimum, a basic understanding of how to structure web content—if you’re totally new to design, it could get messy pretty quickly.
-From a collaboration perspective, that means your SMEs and other contributors will have a much easier time making course updates in Rise than Elucidat.
+With Rise, building course components is intuitive and clean from the start, with no extra tinkering required.
+That said, some designers might find the locked-in nature of Rise’s components limiting.

 User experience and design

-The basic components in both Elucidat and Rise are fairly comparable, but the Elucidat authoring tool comes out ahead with their dynamic content like interactive polling.
+The basic components in both Elucidat and Rise are fairly comparable, but the Elucidat authoring tool comes out ahead with its dynamic content like interactive polling and personalization features.

 One thing we look for in a tool is the ability to break from the norm and design a beautiful course with a customized look and feel.
 Both tools allowed us to create a unique final product, but Rise provides a better starting point.
 Rise does much of the foundational heavy lifting for you, which gives you more time to tinker around and push the bounds of your course in other ways.
 Basically, what you lose in some customization options, you gain in speed and great design that comes more effortlessly.